ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

    A possible type of PoP evidence is a signature, that the KDC computes by using its own private key, whose corresponding public key is specified in the 'kdc_cred' parameter.
 Application profiles of this specification MUST specify the exact approaches used by the KDC to compute the PoP evidence to include in 'kdc_cred_verify', and MUST specify which of those approaches is used in which case (REQ30).

+* 'rekeying_scheme', identifying the specific rekeying scheme used in the group.
+This information is relevant when an advanced group rekeying scheme is used, such as one relying on one-to-many messages sent by the KDC and intended to multiple group members, e.g., over multicast.
+This parameter is encoded as a CBOR integer, whose value is taken from the "ACE Groupcomm Rekeying Schemes" registry defined in TBD of this specification.
+XXX
-* 'mgt_key_material', encoded as a CBOR byte string and containing the administrative keying material to participate in the group rekeying performed by the KDC.
-The application profile MUST define if this field is used, and if used then MUST specify the exact format and content which depend on the specific rekeying scheme used in the group.
-If the usage of ‘mgt_key_material’ is indicated and its format defined for a specific key management scheme, that format must explicitly indicate the key management scheme itself.
-If a new rekeying scheme is defined to be used for an existing ‘mgt_key_material’ in an existing profile, then that profile will have to be updated accordingly, especially with respect to the usage of ‘mgt_key_material’ related format and content (REQ22).
+* 'mgt_key_material', encoded as a CBOR byte string and containing the specific administrative keying material that the joining node requires to participate in the group rekeying performed by the KDC.
+This parameter MUST be present if the 'rekeying_scheme' parameter is present.

+   Separate specifications are required to define how the group rekeying scheme indicated in the 'rekeying_scheme' parameter is used by an application profile of this specification.
+This includes defining the format of the administrative keying material to specify in 'mgt_key_material', consistently with the group rekeying scheme and the application profile in question.

 If the Joining Response includes the 'kdc_cred_verify' parameter, the Client verifies the conveyed PoP evidence and considers the group joining unsuccessful in case of failed verification.
 Application profiles of this specification MUST specify the exact approaches used by the Client to verify the PoP evidence in 'kdc_cred_verify', and MUST specify which of those approaches is used in which case (REQ30).